Yes, that happened back in 2011

 What I cannot deny are the short-term results.

-I’ll never forget the day that I woke up and my blog went from 5-10 people a day to 150 hits.
+I’ll never forget the day that I woke up and my blog went from 5-10 people a day to 150-200 daily hits literally overnight.
 I had to refresh the page a few times to make sure the stats were correct.

 I checked Google, and sure enough, my website was right there on page #1 in the top 5 for the most popular keyword phrase.